PatrickTangwen/protein_classify_model/context_doc/code_base.md

 ## Overview

 This documentation describes a suite of Python scripts designed for protein classification tasks using deep learning.
 The primary scripts are `neural_network_subfamily.py` for subfamily-level classification and `neural_network_family.py` for family-level classification.
 A utility script, `run.py`, allows users to choose which classification level to execute.
+Additional utility scripts include `raw_plot_roc_curve.py` for generating ROC curve analysis.
 The system processes protein domain data to predict protein classifications using a neural network, with detailed evaluation and reporting.

 ## Execution